OsioLabs/emphandbook/01who_we_are/05team.md

 - [Seth Brown](https://www.lullabot.com/about/seth-brown), Secretary

 ## Board
-The board consists of the 3 owners, listed above; the Lullabot Education CEO, Addison Berry; and Zack Rosen, CEO at Pantheon.
+The board consists of the 3 owners, listed above; the Osio Labs CEO, Addison Berry; and Zack Rosen, CEO at Pantheon.

 ---
 [Next page](../02welcome)